 A second HazID (HazID-2) was held on 7th February 2022 to consider the RNAV to ILS elements of the above options.
-The results of HazID-2 are recorded in [Ref.
-17].
+The results of HazID-2 are recorded in Ref.
+07. The Briefing Pack for the meeting is recorded at Ref.
+10.